CSE210-Team-09/cse210-tinyfoot-team09/admin/misc/meeting_notes_2024-10-20.md

 - Record Bigfoot demo and upload to repository
 - Record Tinyfoot demo and upload to repository
+- Finalize Bigfoot code review in markdown and upload to repository
+- Write out Tinyfoot Github README that provides an overview of the project, provides mentions of its features
+- Perform mini-retrospective and document team's thoughts and upload document to repository
+- Review all documents and writeup
+- Link repository and demos to Bigfoot and Littlefoot writeups
+- Complete all Github Issues
+- Merge documentation branch into main
+- Create Github page documenting Tinyfoot implementation
+- Final review of repo and edits
+- Gradescope Submission

 ## Tasks to be completed